 Imagine this: somewhere in the product world, a product owner Amanda and UX designer Olia work on a SaaS product together.
 But they both feel there’s some tension building up.
 Amanda passed Olia’s design to the development team and they started implementing the feature.
 Olia thinks that she should be the one curating the process.
 Both women realize that this is not the first time such situations keep happening to them.

-What’s the problem here?
-What are product owners and UX designers?
+This scenario is not uncommon.
+In the dynamic world of product development, particularly within SaaS companies, the roles of product owners and UX designers often intersect, leading to potential overlap and tension.
+So, what are product owners and UX designers?
 Where do these two roles overlap?
 And most importantly how to turn frustrating overlap into effective collaboration?

 We will answer these questions in this article once and for all.
 Eleken is a design agency for SaaS businesses, and our UX designers work with product owners day to day.
 We decided to explain and compare these two roles and also share some tips on avoiding situations like Amanda and Olia have.